Create a virtual environment

 --clear |

-Delete the contents of the environment directory if it already exists, before environment creation. |
+Clears the target directory if it already exists before creating the virtual environment |

 --version |